Georgi Alexandrov Stankov, January 19, 2012

 In reality, the soul does not exist separately, but in a family of over 1000 souls, who are in close energetic contact.
 So, when I speak of the awareness of the soul, I mean the awareness of the whole soul family, as the human incarnated entity is, through his soul, always in a position to share the accumulated experience and knowledge of his soul family.

 In addition, there are other overriding soul associations on the basis of the number “7”.
-We should not bother to indulge into the complex hierarchical structure of the soul realms, although it can provide us with valuable information about the organization and structure, not only of the soul realms, but also of the incarnation history on earth.
-A good introduction to the topic can be found in V. Hasselmann, F. Schmolke “Realms of the Soul” and “The Soul Family”.
+We should not bother to indulge in the complex hierarchical structure of the soul realms, although it can provide us with valuable information about the organization and structure, not only of the soul realms but also of the incarnation history on earth.
+A good introduction to the topic can be found in V. Hasselmann, F. Schmolke’s “Realms of the Soul” and “The Soul Family”.